input-output-hk/cardano-sl/docs/txp.md

 intuitive.
 We have `TxOut`s corresponding to inputs and outputs of transaction.
 Each `TxOut` can be converted to a list of `(StakeholderId, Coin)` pairs.
 It depends on `AddrStakeDistribution` of given address.
+* For `BootstrapEraDistr` the value of `TxOut` is distributed among bootstrap stakeholders proportional to their weights.
+The behavior depends on whether the value is less than the sum of weights of all stakeholders (this sum is called `bootDustThreshold`).
+If it's greater than or equal to `bootDustThreshold`, then each stakeholder receives `val / weights_sum` coins (`val` is the value of `TxOut`) and one stakeholder also receives the remainder (the choice is deterministc).
+If it's less than `bootDustThreshold`, then some stakeholders will receive the same stake as their weights, one stakeholder may receive less then their weight and other stakeholders won't receive anything.
-For `BootstrapEraDistr` the value of `TxOut` is distributed among bootstrap stakeholders proportional to their weights.
+* If distribution is `SingleKeyDistr id`, then the value of `TxOut` will be assigned to `id`.
-If distribution is `SingleKeyDistr id`, then the value of `TxOut` will be assigned to `id`.
-In case of `MultiKeyDistr` stake will be distributed among multiple stakeholders according to specified portions.
-These lists are concatenated and we have two lists of `(StakeholderId, Coin)` pairs: the first one is how much stake each stakeholder should gain, the second one is how much stake each stakeholder should lose.
+* In case of `MultiKeyDistr` stake will be distributed among multiple stakeholders according to specified portions.
+The first stakeholder may receive slightly more than others due to rounding.

+Then these lists are concatenated and we have two lists of `(StakeholderId, Coin)` pairs: the first one is how much stake each stakeholder should gain, the second one is how much stake each stakeholder should lose.
 Then stakes of all mentioned stakeholders are